CI/CD

 • Node.js 18+, AWS CLI, CDK v2.

-We will extend the same first-steps CDK app by adding two small stacks and two GitHub Actions workflows.
+We will extend the same first-steps CDK app by adding one trust stack, one preview stack, and two GitHub Actions workflows.

 Create an AWS role for GitHub Actions (OIDC) #

 Use CDK to configure GitHub’s OIDC provider and an assumable role.
-Limit trust to your repo.
+Limit trust to your repo so GitHub can act as a deployer without storing credentials.

 In your first-steps repo, add: